Noticed everything in that first glance did you? … Or did you?

-Eventually, most likely sooner, a tracker comes across part of a trail that seems to say the animal levitated, but the next tracks you can find don’t mention anything about that … And even though you know the missing tracks have to be there you can’t find any no matter how long or hard you look.
-Keep that up and the mind will begin generating tracks.
+Eventually, most likely sooner, a tracker comes across part of a trail where the animal seems to have levitated … and yes, they might have jumped, but the tracks you can see don’t mention that … so the missing tracks have to be there, right?
+Yet no matter how long you look, even to the point where the mind begins generating false tracks, you find none.

 There’s normal every day seeing and then there’s seeing.
 Have you ever been surprised when suddenly realizing that thing you thought you were looking at was something else entirely?
+There’s a Sherlock Holmes / Mary Russell story where Mary glances over the side of their cruise ship and notices an object floating along beside the ship … Only to suddenly realize it was keeping pace … Which snapped her mind into focus and she realized it was a shark fin.
 Or … look at a track … now begin all over again and look to find as many details as you can … Now get real close and do that again.

 How many ways are there to see a track?